hldohaga/upfnabp/litlead.md

 The results are comparable with those in Korea, Brazil and USA.
 These include countries with lower UPF intake, but also similar levels.

+Caution is in order when extrapolating down to local areas from national data.
+Age and sex standardisation might make the datasets more similar.
+IMD differences are harder to control.

 \newpage

 # Conclusion

 In summary,

-In adults and children across the four home nations of the UK between 2008 and 2019, did exposure to high sodium dietary intake, and or high UPF dietary intake, compared to lower exposure, increase the odds of having a mean systolic blood pressure of over 140mmHg?
+In this representative sample of adults and children across the four home nations of the UK between 2008 and 2019, exposure to higher sodium dietary intake, and lower UPF dietary intake, increased the odds of having a mean systolic blood pressure of over 140mmHg.

-In answer, the odds ratio for hypertension is increased and statistically significant for high Na compared to lower exposure to Na.
-The odds ratio for hypertension is statistically significant for high UPF, being lower compared to lower exposure to UPF.
-The OR of each is altered by combining the two exposure variables in the same regression model indicating some degree of interaction.
-The AIC also reduces by combining the two variables into the same model.

-The first finding matches the findings of other researchers in other countries and in past studies in the UK.
-The second finding seems to be contrary to other studies.
+Combining the two exposures had a larger than expected effect on the 'goodness of fit' of the model.
+This suggests a broader effect than nutrition alone, possibly measuring some of the economic and cultural aspects of UPF.

+UPF intake in this study was not correlated with high sodium intake, suggesting caution around models proposing reformulation as an effective approach to reducing BP.

+### Further Recommendations

-Further research will be needed to understand this result.
+Further quantitative and qualitative research will be needed to understand this result.

-Other objectives were also met with a literature review examining the research around Na and UPF and BP, and discussion of the interpretation and generalisability of the study.
-I will present the findings to support policy development.
+A strategic approach to food policy might be needed, independent of reformulation.

 \newpage